MorillaLab/Taelcore/README.md

 ![Taelcore representation learning](https://github.com/MorillaLab/Taelcore/blob/main/Figure_4_4.png)

-# Taelcore as a Python Package
+# TaelCore as a Python Package

 ```ruby
 # bash to install the package in a virtualenv